Resume and Cover Letter Tips, Tricks, and Examples

 Be tasteful & professional with font & color selection

-Choosing the right font is another important consideration for your resume.
-It’s always a safe bet to stick with a classic serif or sans serif fonts like Arial or Times New Roman.
-However, funkier or more stylish choices may be appropriate for some creative fields, such as video making, content creation, or design.
+You must also choose the right font.
+Stick with a classic serif or sans serif font, such as Arial or Times New Roman.
+Funkier or more stylish choices may be appropriate for some creative fields, such as video making, content creation, or design, but use those fonts with caution.

 Proofread, proofread, proofread